This site requires JavaScript to function properly.

 Freedom

-Using a fully optimized Matrix server like ours means we can talk without being intrusively monitored by agencies and interest groups, and without the risk of being deplatformed due to a breach of "political correctness."
+Using a fully optimized Matrix server like ours means we can talk without the risk of being deplatformed due to a breach of "political correctness."
 The fact is, there is simply no good free speech chat group other than us.
 Other groups either have moderators that will censor you, force you to use a spyware platform like Discord that will end up banning your group anyway, or make too many technological sacrifices to be an appealing option.

 Back to top